gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 Virtual registration will be available starting Saturday, June 18th.

+NOTE: If you are early-career we will have a seperate registration path for you.
+This will be setup early in the week of June 19.
+Please check back here for a link.

 ## Lunch

 Lunch is not included in the base cost of the workshop.
 Each day has 2 hours set aside for lunch.
 This should be plenty of time for most people to travel off-campus to find a restaurant.
 There are also various places on-campus (in the Student Union Building - pizza, sandwiches, etc.).
 However, if you want, you can also ask for a boxed lunch to be held for you near the registration desk.
 The cost is $20/day.
 It includes a sandwich, fruit, water, cookie or similar.
 Your dietary requirements will be honored (see the additional workshop information section below).